gflateman/Virgo/README.md

     $ bin/rake db:migrate

-(the migrations are pulled in from the Virgo gem itself so there is nothing you need to copy into your project tree)

 When you now start your app server and open up your app in your web browser, you will be guided through a basic configuration process for your new Virgo app!

 One important note is that to support fully expanded permalink URIs in certain sections of your site in complex multi-host deployments (such as our own production deployment) we rely on a "domain" application config variable.
 Please be sure to include a line like the following in your config/environments/production.rb file: